-- I need a social worker that I can rely on.
-Social workers should adhere to “the promise” and visit on an agreed basis
+- I need a social worker who I can rely on.
+Social workers should adhere to 'the promise' and visit on an agreed basis

 - I want to be made aware of any important information about me – stuff that is relevant to my life